-- Exceptional distance with fixed hosel, great for beginners
+- Exceptional distance with the fixed hosel, great for beginners

-- Strong clubface creates powerful impact with right trajectory at launch
+- Strong clubface creates a powerful impact with the right trajectory at launch

-- Several shaft options help match club speed for best attack angle
+- Several shaft options help match club speed for the best attack angle

 The Cleveland Launcher HB Turbo offers a fixed hosel, great for beginners and high handicappers.
 With a 10.5 and 12 degrees option, fans of high lofted drivers will find the right golf club for their tee box game.